mars-planet/mars_city/servers/vision/doc/VISION.rst

 Purpose
 -------

-This module provides critical computer vision functions for the Trevor Rover.
-This includes primal features such as hazard detection and target tracking.
+Computer vision capabilities are crucial in a rover helping it to analyze and understand its enviroment.
+This document outlines the key features of the computer vision features of the Italian Mars Society's Trevor Rover.

 Applicable Documents
 --------------------